dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 df.groupby(df.account_id).balance.sum().compute()
 ```

-Again reading your data depends on how it is stored on the compute platform you are using, but the changes required are minimal.
+Again reading your data requires some knowledge on how it is stored on the underlying compute platform you the gateway is using, but the changes required are minimal.

 ## Managed services